by Sam Neo

 I was recently invited by the Singapore Indian Chamber of Commerce & Industry to speak on “Creating a culture of learning”.
 During which, I shared my thoughts on what are the key elements required to put your organization in a better position to establish the desired learning culture as well as suggested some possible tools that could be implemented depending on the varying context.

-To create a culture a culture of learning, organizations needs to help employees develop a GROWTH MINDSET.
+To create a culture of learning, organizations needs to help employees develop a GROWTH MINDSET.
 Before that happens, there are 7 components that organizations need to take into consideration to have a shot at making that happen:

 1. Advocate Feedback